 People ages 12 through 20 drink 11 percent of all alcohol consumed in the United States.3 Although youth drink less often than adults do, when they do drink, they drink more.
 That is because young people consume more than 90 percent of their alcohol by binge drinking.
 Binge drinking is consuming many drinks on an occasion (see box).
 Drinking alcohol and binge drinking become more prevalent as young people get older.

-- 6.9 million young people had 5 or more drinks on the same occasion, within a few hours, at least once in the past month.
+- 5.1 million young people reported binge drinking (for males 5 or more drinks and for females 4 or more drinks on the same occasion within a few hours) at least once in the past month.2

 More adolescents use alcohol than cigarettes or marijuana

 Drinking patterns vary by age and gender

 As adolescents get older, they tend to drink more.
 Prevalence of drinking by boys and girls is similar, although among older adolescents, boys binge more than girls.